-Turkey and four large oil exporting nations are among eight countries that have not yet ratified the 2015 Paris climate agreement.
-Kyrgyzstan and Lebanon ratified in February 2020, meaning the deal has been formally endorsed by 189 of 197 nations.
+Turkey and three large oil exporting nations are among seven countries that have not yet ratified the 2015 Paris climate agreement.
+Angola joined Kyrgyzstan and Lebanon and ratified in 2020, meaning the deal has been formally endorsed by 190 of 197 nations.

 The US, which is still on the UN list of the 187 that have ratified, began the procedure to withdraw from the accord in 2019 and will leave on 4 November this year.
 President Donald Trump doubts that greenhouse gas emissions risk causing dangerous levels of global warming.